particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 Using the updater follows these steps:

-- launching the app
+1. Launching the device updater
-- connecting your device
+2. Connecting your device
-- updating your device
+3. Updating your device
-- update complete!
+4. Update complete!

 ### Opening Screen

-When the app starts, you'll see a screen like this:
+When the device updater starts, you'll see a screen like this:

 ![Updater Start Screen]({{assets}}/images/updater-start.png)